Pete-C2/Propagator-Thermostat/README.md

 ### V0.1
 Initial trial code.

 Supports one temperature monitoring channel.
-While I have re-used code from a multi-channel temperature logger, it is not currently intended that this code drives more than one propogator however it is likely that the way the code has been written that it would work.
+While I have re-used code from a multi-channel temperature logger, it is not currently intended that this code drives more than one propagator however it is likely that the way the code has been written that it would work.

 MAX31855 driver modified from https://github.com/Tuckie/max31855.